vercel/next.js/examples/cms-wordpress/README.md

 Your blog should be up and running on [http://localhost:3000](http://localhost:3000)!
 If it doesn't work, post on [GitHub discussions](https://github.com/zeit/next.js/discussions).

 ### Step 5.
-Add authentication for Preview Mode
+Add authentication for Preview Mode (Optional)

-By default, the blog will work with public posts from your WordPress site, private content cannot be retrieved, like unpublished posts and private fields.
-To have access to unpublished posts you'll need to setup authentication.
-This is completely optional.
+**This step is optional.** By default, the blog will work with public posts from your WordPress site.
+Private content such as unpublished posts and private fields cannot be retrieved.
+To have access to unpublished posts you'll need to set up authentication.

 To add [authentication to WPGraphQL](https://docs.wpgraphql.com/guides/authentication-and-authorization/), first you need to add the [WPGraphQL JWT plugin](https://github.com/wp-graphql/wp-graphql-jwt-authentication) to your Wordpress Admin following the same process you used to add the WPGraphQL plugin.

 > Adding the WPGraphQL JWT plugin will disable your GraphQL API until you add a JWT secret ([#91](https://github.com/wp-graphql/wp-graphql-jwt-authentication/issues/91))

-Once that's done, you'll need to access the WordPress filesystem to add the secret required to validate JWT tokens, for that it's recommended to use SFTP, there are many guides for this, and it may vary depending in your provider.
+Once that's done, you'll need to access the WordPress filesystem to add the secret required to validate JWT tokens.
+We recommend using SFTP — the instructions vary depending on your hosting provider.
 For example:

 - [SFTP guide for WP Engine](https://wpengine.com/support/sftp/)
 - [SFTP guide for WordPress.com](https://wordpress.com/support/sftp/)